BCM-Neurosurgery/video-sync-nbu/prefect/USING_PREFECT_UI.md

       "log_level": "DEBUG",
       "overwrite": true
     }
-  ]
+  }
 }
 ```

-Note: all runs use `cli_emu_time`.
-Any additional CLI flags you support can be included by adding their snake_case versions to the run dictionaries (e.g., `extra_option`: `"value"`).
+When a mapping is used, the key (e.g. `"YFO"`) becomes the task name inside Prefect.
+You can also add an explicit `"name"` field to any run if you prefer to stay with a list structure.
+All runs use `cli_emu_time`; include any additional CLI flags by adding their snake_case versions to each run dictionary (e.g. `"extra_option": "value"`).

 What this does: submits a parametrized batch run to the worker.
-You’ll see logs stream in the worker terminal as each run proceeds in order.
+You’ll see logs both in the worker terminal and in the Prefect UI for each run.

 ---